nylas/nylas-mail/ROADMAP.md

 - [x] Add support for Gmail authentication flow and XOAUTH2
 - [ ] Add more robust retry / failure handling logic to C++ code.
 - [x] Decide what license to use for the C++ codebase / whether to open-source it or provide binaries.
 (Update: I've deciced to keep this closed source for now.
 [Here's why.](#why-is-mailsync-closed-source))
-- [x] Link the C++ codebase into Merani as a submodule, make Travis and AppVeyor CI build the C++ codebase.
+- [x] Link the C++ codebase into Mailspring as a submodule, make Travis and AppVeyor CI build the C++ codebase.

 #### C++ MailSync Testing:
 - [x] Test with a Gmail account